metal3d/flowerpot/README.md

 There is also a systray icon that can be used to start and stop the service.
 Green icon means that the server is not running, red icon means that the server is running.

 > **BE SURE to have an application icon extension activated in GNOME, like [AppIconIndicator](https://extensions.gnome.org/extension/615/appindicator-support/) for example**, or you will not see the systray icon.
 It is **highly recommended** to activate such extension.
-(Gnome developpers, pleas make it default...)
+(Gnome developpers, please make it default...)

 ## Install